CIS3296SoftwareDesignF21/prj-04-the-snake-game/README.md

 _BUILDING_

 ```
-    - This project will be using Java, but if comfortable, you can use Python
-    - I also ran this code using IntelliJ, probably can use any other idle as long as they are compatible with GitHub
-    - Need to make sure you have the most up to data JDK if writing in Java
+    - Need to make sure you have the most up to data JDK
     - This source code is also using a .jar file, so make sure you have the most up-to-date one
                             https://github.com/renanpvaz/java-snake/releases